Jorge-GitHub/Roy/README.md

     app.Run();
 ```

-You can load the Roy Logging settings from the appsettings.json file by passing the builder object to the method UseRoyExceptionHandler.
+You can load the Roy Logging settings from the appsettings.json file by passing the builder object to the UseRoyExceptionHandler method.

 ```cs
     var builder = WebApplication.CreateBuilder(args);